babushka's healing chicken broth (stove top)

 2 teaspoons sea salt

-Add celery leaves and the herbs, then turn the heat off.
+Add celery and herbs, cover with lid and immediately turn the heat off.

-Leave for 20 minutes or so for those flavours to infuse.
+Leave covered for around 10 minutes to allow these flavours to infuse.

 Check taste and season further if needed.